PimalK/Maize-Disease-Classification/README.md

 ---

 ## Installation
-The code has the following dependencies:
+The code requires Python 3.7 to run.
+It has the following dependencies:
-- `numpy`
+- `numpy 1.21.6`
-- `pickle-mixin`
+- `pickle-mixin 1.0.2`
-- `opencv-python`
+- `opencv-python 4.9.0.80`
-- `tensorflow`
+- `tensorflow 2.11.0`
-- `matplotlib`
+- `matplotlib 3.5.3`
-- `seaborn`
+- `seaborn 0.12.2`
-- `scikit-learn`
+- `scikit-learn 1.0.2`
-- `keras`
+- `keras 2.11.0`
-- `pillow`
+- `pillow 9.5.0`

-Ensure you have Python installed, then install the required dependencies:
+Ensure you have Python 3.7 installed, then install the required dependencies:
 ```sh
 pip install -r requirements.txt
 ```

 ## Dataset Preparation
 A comprehensive and diverse dataset for maize disease detection was created by combining images from three distinct datasets.
 1000 images of each class were randomly chosen from 23,655 images in the combination.
 For classes with less than 1000 images, augmentation was performed.
+The following are the links of the source datasets:
 ### Dataset Links

 - **PlantVillage Dataset**